maryammsd/Mole/README.md

  	at com.android.internal.os.ZygoteInit$MethodAndArgsCaller.run(ZygoteInit.java:886)
  	at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:776)
 ````
+Once the reachable paths and the widget attribute dependencies in them are found, one can categorize an app's widgets and events into two groups:
+- necessary and
+- irrelevant

-Once the feasible paths and widget attribute dependencies are found, one can categorize an app's widgets and events into two groups: necessary and irrelevant to trigger a crash.
-With instrumentation, we intend to disable irrelevant widgets at run time.
-Hence, we can leverage fuzzing tools to explore the shrunk widget/event input space dynamically, looking for the crash.
+to trigger a crash.
+With instrumentation, we intend to *disable* irrelevant widgets at run time.
+Thereafter, we can leverage fuzzing tools to explore the shrunk widget/event input space dynamically, exploring the crash.

 ## Environment Setting
 To set Mole, you need to
 - install Java version 1.8.
 - download the [Android platforms](https://github.com/Sable/android-platforms).

-## Attribute-sensitive Reachability Analysis (ASRA)
+## Run Attribute-sensitive Reachability Analysis (ASRA)
 To perform ASRA, you can use the file [mole.jar](https://hkustconnect-my.sharepoint.com/:f:/g/personal/mamt_connect_ust_hk/EtUpYqtvhrtJnlPH_zwuGxcBG2muF2BS7rN49dYdw6h50Q?e=Fbimep).
-To start the analysis, a config file is essential for the setup of our analysis.
-In this file,
-- `android_platform` is the path to Android platforms jar files.
-- `android_callback_list` is the path of the file, including the set of callback functions in the Android framework (e.g., the file AndroidCallbacks.txt in FlowDroid).
-- `output_path` is the output folder.
-- `target_app` is the name of the target application to analyze.
-This file should be added under a folder named ./demo/IntervalAnalysis.
-- `target_package` is the package of the application
-- `target_class` is the name of the class where the last function in the application calls stack in the crash stack trace.
-- `target_method` is the function signature where the last function in the application calls stack in the crash stack trace.
-- `target_line` is the line number of the crash point available in the crash stack trace.
+To start the analysis, a configuration file in `JSON` format is needed for the setup.
+This file contains information about the path to the Android platform, callback list, and API specification files.
+It also has the path to the target app and details about the crash point in the app's bytecode.

 An example of a config file for the crash with issue ID 4707 in the AnkiDroid app is shown below:

 ````
 {
 	"android_setting": {